berkeleybop/berkeleybop.github.io/best_practice.md

 - we are a collaborative group, reach out if you have issues
    - join relevant channels on bbop and other slacks
    - questions always welcome but make best effort to see if information available in group reference guides
+   - don't struggle alone!
+   - others are likely to either have similar questions/frustrations to you, or will have faced them in the past
 - questions are always welcome but always check standard sources first
    - for programming questions, search Stack Overflow
    - for questions regarding group or collaborator tools, is it in the FAQ?